leanprover/vscode-lean/README.md

 ### Info view panel

-The info view panel is essential to working interactively with Lean.
+The info view panel is essential to working interactively with Lean 3.
 It shows:
 - tactic state widgets, with context information (hypotheses, goals) at each point in a proof / definition,
   - (in Lean 3.15.0c and newer) "expected type" widgets display the context for subterms.
   - (in Lean 3.15.0c and newer) the types of subterms in the context can be inspected interactively.
-- the "All Messages" widget, which shows all info, warning, and error messages from the Lean server, and
+- the "All Messages" widget, which shows all info, warning, and error messages from the Lean 3 server, and
 - (in Lean 3.15.0c and newer) other [custom widgets](https://leanprover-community.github.io/mathlib_docs/core/init/meta/widget/basic.html) can be rendered in the info view.

 <img src="media/infoview-overview.png">